godofredoninja/Mapache/README.md

 - 5 lates articles in the sidebar (post)
 - Tag Cloud in the sidebar
 - Previous and next articles buttons
-- Support for comments (Facebook or Disqus)
+- Support for comments (Disqus)
-- Support for counter comments (Facebook or Disqus)
+- Support for counter comments (Disqus)
 - Buttons to share the article (Facebook - Twitter - Reddit - Linkedin - Pinterest - Whatsapp)
 - Sticky content in the sidebar
 - YouTube, Vimeo, kickstarter, Facebook, dailymotion => Responsive